mediocregopher/blog.mediocregopher.com/_posts/2013-10-8-generations.md

 # The problem

-Working at a shop where we have millions of different files, any of which could be arbitrarily chosen to serve to a file at any given time.
-These files are uploaded by users of the app and retrieved by others.
+At [cryptic.io][cryptic] we plan on having millions of different files, any of which could be arbitrarily chosen to be served any given time.
+These files are uploaded by users at arbitrary times.

 Scaling such a system is no easy task.
-The chosen solution involves shuffling files around on a nearly constant basis, making sure that files which are more "popular" are on fast drives, while at the same time making sure that no drives are at capicty and at the same time that all files, even newly uploaded ones, are stored redundantly.
+The solution I've seen implemented in the past involves shuffling files around on a nearly constant basis, making sure that files which are more "popular" are on fast drives, while at the same time making sure that no drives are at capicty and at the same time that all files, even newly uploaded ones, are stored redundantly.

 The problem with this solution is one of coordination.
 At any given moment the app needs to be able to "find" a file so it can give the client a link to